 wichealth.org is based on a solid foundation that has been demonstrated to impact client beliefs and behavior change.
 It is this foundation that makes wichealth.org unique in comparison to any other web-based solution currently available for WIC clinics.

 We're firm believers that in order for any approach to be both meaningful and effective, it needs to be tailorable.
 That may mean stage specific issues or language preference or how the client interacts with the system.
-We built wichealth.org to meld in with your state approach to client nutrition education, not the other way around.
+We built wichealth.org to have compatibility with your state approach to client nutrition education, not the other way around.

-Unique to wichealth.org is our smart-system technology that works it's magic behind the scenes to help us deliver to clients what is most likely to assist them in changing their behaviors.
+Unique to wichealth.org is our smart-system technology.
+The magic happens behind the scenes where we strive to assist clients in individualized behavior change.
 This patent-pending feature analyzes a host of client usage patterns and learns from other clients with similar characteristics and the processes they engaged in to achieve behavior change success.
 After all, it's really about what the clients need based on where they are in their lives, not what the education program needs to justify its existence.

 Any solid idea needs to start with a vision.
 And the underlying vision behind wichealth.org is that we can improve lives by changing behavior.
 This central concept is the glue that holds together every decision made about how best to meet client needs through our education approach.
 We're not here to teach clients about nutritional eating, we believe in helping them in their journey to live with nutritional eating.